-This guide will explore the mileage reimbursement expenses category, highlight key considerations for managing these reimbursements (especially under an IRS "accountable plan"), provide common examples, detail the tax implications, and discuss how Fyle can automate and streamline the entire mileage reimbursement tracking process.
+This guide will explore the mileage reimbursement expenses category, highlight key considerations for managing these reimbursements (especially under an IRS accountable plan), provide common examples, detail the tax implications, and discuss how Sage Expense Management can automate and streamline the entire mileage reimbursement tracking process.

 In an accounting system, these expenses are typically classified under categories such as: